Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/token-registry.md

 The token registry is a smart contract on the Ethereum network that records the ownership information of a transferable record.
 It is compliant to the [ERC721 standards](https://eips.ethereum.org/EIPS/eip-721).

-In this guide, we will deploy a token registry smart contract on the Ethereum `sepolia` network which is a test network that does not require actual ethers for transactions.
+In this guide, you will deploy a token registry smart contract on the Ethereum `sepolia` network which is a test network that does not require actual ethers for transactions.

 ## Prerequisites